flowers in a field

 A cortisol test measures the level of cortisol in your body.
 Unfortunately, conventional medicine does not regularly support or fully understand how to treat HPA axis dysfunction.
 Learn more about the difference between conventional and functional medicine.
 As a result, most conventional providers and insurance do not provide cortisol testing.
 However, cortisol testing is an extremely valuable tool to evaluate for HPA axis dysfunction as a possible root cause of various symptoms (like those listed above).

 Cortisol follows a circadian rhythm and rises quickly upon waking and lowers slowly throughout the day with the lowest point just before bedtime.
 Because of cortisol’s rhythmic pattern, testing at only one point in the day does not provide a full picture.
 Rather, collecting multiple data points throughout the day is the best way to accurately assess your cortisol pattern.
 For this reason, blood tests are not practical and would require multiple blood draws.
 However, saliva or dried urine samples offer a practical and accurate method for assessing cortisol patterns (1).
 When we need to further assess HPA axis dysfunction, we use a six point salivary cortisol test including CAR (cortisol awakening response).
+Root Access Members will be able to order this at-home kit starting October 2024.

 Key Takeaways